CRM (Customer Relationship Management) software enables 1:1 customer service and sales.

 Watch out: CRMs don’t always play nicely with others

-The key watch out with CRMs is recognising the accessibility and availability of their data to other systems.
+The key watch out with CRMs is recognizing the accessibility and availability of their data to other systems.

 Ensure integrations meet your requirements.